🚨 Did you know that 75% of homeowners prioritize home security, yet only 17% have a security system?

 - I’ve never heard of this alarms and security product before: this is a golden opportunity to provide detailed information concerning your product.
 Highlight the value in a purchase without pitching.

-- I’ve had my system for a long time, and I’m happy with it: offer some technological insights via social media and review technology.
-Perhaps you could explain why older security systems are inadequate over smartphone and smart home enabled devices.
+- I’ve had my system for a long time and am happy with it: This offers some technological insights via social media and review technology.
+Perhaps you could explain why older security systems are inadequate over smartphones and smart home-enabled devices.

 Handling objections well allows potential customers to associate positivity with their interactions with you.
 This will establish your credibility and build trust.
 For example, suppose a prospect cannot buy from you that day.
 In that case, you should take the opportunity to schedule a follow-up appointment when they have the time, funds, or authorization to make a purchase.

 As an elite salesperson, leaving an objection unaddressed is a critical mistake.
-A vital action is to handle complaints as early as possible throughout your technique.
+A vital action is to handle complaints as early as possible throughout your typical door to door alarm sale technique.
 A potential customer becomes much more challenging to convince if an already established negative opinion becomes reinforced.
 This will make your job infinitely more complex.